Humans across the globe, have always had shared moments of joy and celebration. And the universal celebration of winter solstice remains one of them.

 To prepare for this day, people would often begin a fast, as their own sacrifice to Inti.
 Then, on the day of Inti Raymi, they would congregate at the Plaza de Armas to welcome and receive the sun.

 It was perhaps, the most important festival celebrated at Cusco.
-People drank chicha, or Incan beer, danced, made their sacrifices, and shared a universal appreciation for the sun, acknowledging it as the highest of divine powers.
+People drank chicha, or Inca beer, danced, made their sacrifices, and shared a universal appreciation for the sun, acknowledging it as the highest of divine powers.

 The very first celebration was said to be held in 1412, continuing each year until 1535.
 However, after that, with the oncoming of the Spanish colonists and their Catholic priests, all festivities were banned in Cusco.

-However, as you must know, the festival is still celebrated today.
+However, as you must know, the Inca festival is still celebrated today.
 So, how at what point did it resume after the Spanish colonization?

 The Revival of Inti Raymi in Peru